GA4 Event Parameters: A Practical Guide

 But wait, you say.
 That’s only the last 30 minutes!
 That’s not helpful at all.
 How Can I see my actual data with a longer term horizon and build helpful reports with it?

 That’s a great point…and one that made my bang my head into a wall for months.
 This is where we need to discuss a very important part about GA4: registering event parameters as custom dimensions.
-Without this step, you will be “blind” to your event parameters.
+Without this step, you will be “blind” to your event parameters in your standard reports.

 Why Can’t I See My Event Parameter Data in GA4?

-If you’ve created a new GA4 event parameter, you won’t be able to actually see your event parameter data in your long term reports without registering that event parameter as a custom dimension.
+If you’ve created a new GA4 event parameter, you won’t be able to actually see your event parameter data in your standard reports without registering that event parameter as a custom dimension.
 This is a surprising (and frustrating) new step compared to UA.

-To fix this, first access your admin settings via the gear icon in the bottom left corner of GA4.
+To fix this, first access your admin settings via the gear icon in the bottom left corner of the GA4 interface.

 From here, you can create a new custom dimension for your event parameter.